frankwyf/programming-project/readme.md

 Option 1 corresponds to user register, in which a user will have to provide a name, a username and a password to register in the system.
 Their information are stored in the user file and pointers are used to get user inupt.

 Option 2 corresponds to login.
 The system has a special user (ID as 1) called "deafult", the username is "Admin" and password is "Admin123".
 This is the librarian account.
 Login as the librarian allows you to add, remove, serach or print all the books.
 Following the librarian are all the registered users and login as a user allows you to borrow, return, search or print all the books.
 All the functions above is provided in a sub-interface when the check of username and password is passed.
+When log in and system starts, the current time is displayed on the screen.

 *Option 3 is an additioanl feature which is not within the requirement of coursework 1.
 I designed it as a enmergency solution to some unexpeted situations.
 The backend system ONLY allows the librarian to login and it provides the librarian (manager) with functions of showing all registered users; remove a user as he/she's information or membership is expired; display all the loan information and remove a loan record when a user lost a copy of books or something worog happend when the book is returned.